 – If you are the paying spouse, be aware that the IRS may scrutinize alimony payments to make sure the money is indeed going towards spousal maintenance, especially during the first few years post-divorce — a time when some individuals may attempt to write-off non-alimony divorce costs under the guise of spousal support.
 This is one important reason why when you negotiate your spousal support agreement, avoid tying the termination of spousal support to anything related to your kids.
 For example, avoid settlement terms that call for alimony to end when your children leave home or when they finish college.
 When settlement language reads like this, the IRS could consider the payments child support rather than spousal support—and child support payments aren’t tax deductible.
 For more on taxes and alimony, see “Four Tips For Filing Your Taxes When You’re Divorcing.”

 – If you are the supported spouse, take some time during negotiations to roleplay your taxes and see how support payments will affect your tax bracket and taxes due.
 There might be other aspects of your divorce, including home mortgage payments or property taxes, if applicable, that may offset the tax due on alimony “income.”
 Depending on your tax bracket, you may want to swap some percentage of alimony for non-taxable alternatives, such as the paying spouse contributing to home upkeep instead.
 When in doubt, it may be worth it to make an appointment with a divorce financial planner who can walk you through different tax scenarios.
 Use this information in helping you chose the best alimony settlement option for you.

 What questions do you have about alimony negotiations?
 Are you divorced and concerned about making changes to a spousal support plan already in place?
-To discuss your concerns, please contact us to schedule your free consultation.
+To discuss your concerns, please contact us to schedule your initial consultation.